esnet/EScp/README.md

   * Code cleanup w/ clippy & cargo audit

 Changes from 0.6.0 to 0.7.0 (5 June 2024):
-  * Complete rewrite of python code
+  * Complete rewrite of python code to rust
   * Change to fully lockless design
     - Previous versions locked when iterating through files
   * CLI Syntax more closely mirrors scp, w/ some borrow from iPerf